 After being diagnosed, Clem started treatment almost immediately.
 “Chemotherapy was, in short, awful.
 This was followed by radiotherapy, which was also very tough, and continued with hormone therapy and participation in an ongoing clinical trial.”

 With a very high PSA when originally diagnosed, his PSA has now come down by over 2000% to 0.11!
-To celebrate, Clem decided to raise money to help fund more vital research into prostate cancer, choosing the Prostate Cancer Research Centre as the benefitting charity.
-He felt connected to the charity’s goal of stopping the disease from killing, and that PCRC fund ground-breaking research and drive improvements in treatment.
+To celebrate, Clem decided to raise money to help fund more vital research into prostate cancer, choosing Prostate Cancer Research as the benefitting charity.
+He felt connected to the charity’s goal of stopping the disease from killing, and that PCR fund ground-breaking research and drive improvements in treatment.

 Clem’s passion has always been flying and all things and gaming.
 Recently, he has built a flight simulator from scratch, which now encompasses some 11 screens consisting of monitors, laptops, iPads and phones!

-On Saturday 25th May 2019, Clem flew on the simulator for 26.5 hours straight from London Gatwick, UK to Sydney, Australia in a Boeing 737 jet, decked out in the PCRC logo.
+On Saturday 25th May 2019, Clem flew on the simulator for 26.5 hours straight from London Gatwick, UK to Sydney, Australia in a Boeing 737 jet, decked out in the PCR logo.
 This was a mammoth challenge!
 Lots of supporters joined throughout the flight through Clem’s live stream, and Clem enjoyed every minute of showing how he was doing throughout take off, refuelling stops and the final landing.